TraderXylioner/MultiRequest/README.md

 ### Create a Request

-Define a request for a specific URL and service..
+Define a request for a specific URL and service.

 ``` python
 from MultiRequest.types import Request